syncfusion-content/blazor-docs/blazor/progress-bar/progress-annotation.md

 ---
 layout: post
-title: Annotations and Label in the Blazor Progress Bar component | Syncfusion
+title: Annotations and Label in Blazor ProgressBar Component | Syncfusion
-description: Learn here all about annotations and label of Syncfusion Progress Bar (SfProgressBar) component and more.
+description: Learn here all about Annotations and Label in Syncfusion Blazor ProgressBar component and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug
 ---

-# Annotations and Label in the Blazor Progress Bar (SfProgressBar)
+# Annotations and Label in Blazor ProgressBar Component

 ## Annotations